complexlogic/rsgain/README.md

 # rsgain
 **rsgain** (**r**eally **s**imple **gain**) is a ReplayGain 2.0 tagging utility for Windows, macOS, and Linux. rsgain applies loudness metadata tags to your files, while leaving the audio stream untouched.
 A ReplayGain-compatible player will dynamically adjust the volume of your tagged files during playback.

 rsgain is a heavily modified fork of [loudgain](https://github.com/Moonbase59/loudgain).
 The goal of rsgain is use the excellent platform provided by loudgain and simplify it for the average user, while also preserving the advanced features for the users that need them.
-The the following improvements have been made from loudgain:
+The following improvements have been made from loudgain:
 - Native Windows support
 - Built-in recursive directory scanning without the need for a wrapper script.
 See [Easy Mode](#easy-mode) for more details.
 - Multithreaded scanning